General Information

 The Main Towers (Keeps)

-The features of the main keeps are the unique style of construction with Chidori-hafu (triangular-shaped small roof) on all four sides and Kara-hafu (the attached small roof curved upward in the center) on the top floor.
-The rooms were named after the type of weapon stored, such as rifles, armor, bows, and others.
-You can see the iron spikes called “shinobigaeshi” on the stone walls to prevent enemies from invading.
-The castle contains many defense devices.
+The main keeps are distinguished by their unique architectural style, featuring Chidori-hafu (triangular gables) on all four sides and a Kara-hafu (curved gable) on the top floor.
+The rooms inside were named according to the type of weapon stored there, such as rifles, armor, and bows.
+Iron spikes called shinobigaeshi were embedded in the stone walls to prevent enemy intrusion, reflecting the castle’s many sophisticated defense features.

 Its Defensive Structure